varnish/Varnish-Book/varnish_book.rst

         architectures and will scale almost proportional to the number of CPU cores you have available.
 Though CPU-power is rarely a problem.

         If you choose to run Varnish on a 32-bit system, you are limited to 3GB of virtual memory address space, which puts a limit on the number of threads you can run and the size of your cache.
 This is a trade-off to gain a simpler design and reduce the amount of work Varnish needs to do.
+The 3GB limit depends on the operating system kernel.
+The theoretical maximum is 4GB, but your OS will reserve some of that for the kernel.
+This is called the user/kernel split.

         Varnish does not keep track of whether your cache is on disk or in memory.
 Instead, Varnish will request a large chump of memory and